 Hiring coach Bill Parcells in almost any capacity is an automatic grown beard for almost any team.

 Hiring Billy Martin to manage was arguably the baseball equivalent of growing a beard.
 Besides his notoriously five separate stints with the New York Yankees (with back to back American League pennants in 1976-77 and the World Championship in the latter), Martin took three other teams (the 1969 Minnesota Twins, the 1972 Detroit Tigers, and the 1981 Oakland Athletics) to the playoffs.
 Martin even helped the 1974 Texas Rangers to an 84-76 record (good for second place) after they had two consecutive 100+ loss seasons.
 Martin's greatest weakness however besides his combative personality and alcoholism, was his tendency to burn out young pitchers.

-The Immaculate reception is generally considered the Growing the Beard moment among Pittsburgh Steelers fans.
+The Immaculate Reception is generally considered the Growing the Beard moment among Pittsburgh Steelers fans.
 Prior to this, the Steelers were considered a joke, with only five winning seasons in 40 years.
-After the reception, the Steelers have gone on to appear in seven a record Eight Super Bowls, winning six of them, and are now considered one of sports greatest franchises.
+After the reception, the Steelers have gone on to appear in eight Super Bowls, winning six of them, and are now considered one of sports greatest franchises.

-Similarly, Dwight Clark's "The Catch" was the moment the San Francisco 49ers went from plucky underdog to dominant team of the 1980s and 1990s.
+Similarly, "The Catch" by Dwight Clark was the moment the San Francisco 49ers went from plucky underdog to dominant team of the 1980s and 1990s.